Smoked Hot Dogs

 Judge me if you will, but a good dog is one of my guilty pleasures.

-When hot dogs are cooked on a pellet smoker versus a gas grill, you end up mimicking the delicious smoke flavor that you can only achieve when cooking over a wood fire.
+I mean, I love smoked brisket, smoked pulled pork, steak pasta salad, sourdough bread, and other more… ‘grown up’ foods, but a well-cooked ‘dog still has a special place in my heart!
+Cooking hot dogs on pellet smoker versus a gas grill mimicks the delicious smoke flavor that you can only achieve when cooking over a wood fire.

 Smoking hot dogs is one of the easiest ways to produce tasty hot dogs with irresistible smoky flavor, the process is basically hands-off, and a great choice when cooking for a crowd without worrying about flipping or burning.